Non-negatively curved GKM orbifolds: A model

 \begin{proof}[Proof of Theorem \ref{sec:introduction-1}] In the special case that the graph \(\Gamma\) is the vertex-edge graph of a product \(\prod_{i}\Delta^{n_i}\times \prod_j\Sigma^{m_i}\), the covering of graphs \(\tilde\Gamma\rightarrow \Gamma\) is trivial.
 Hence the deck transformation group \(G\) is the trivial group.
-Therefore Theorem~\ref{sec:introduction-1} follows from the arguments in this section.
+From the proof of Theorem~\ref{thm:amodel} it then follows that the group \(G\) in that theorem is trivial.
+Therefore Theorem~\ref{sec:introduction-1} follows from Theorem~\ref{thm:amodel}.
 Note that for this theorem no assumptions on rational ellipticity or non-negative curvature are needed, as they are only used to obtain information on the structure of the GKM graph; here we instead assume the graph to be of the simplest possible type. \end{proof}